QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 ---
 As part of a project I'm working on, I have a requirement for a NoSQL database.
 There are numerous offerings out there, of which [MongoDB](http://www.mongodb.org/) and [CouchDB](http://couchdb.apache.org/) appear to be the most popular.
 So which system should I choose?

 First, a little more information about my use case.
-I am part of a team who will be sending a balloon up into near-space (If you're interested, you can find out about us on our [Wordpress page](http://projectlatex.wordpress.com/)).
+I am part of a team who will be sending a balloon up into near-space (if you're interested, you can find out about us on our [Wordpress page](http://projectlatex.wordpress.com/)).
 As it is in flight, the balloon will be sending telemetry information via radio back down to a ground station.
 Once we receive the data at the ground station, we shall store it in a database of some kind.
 The decoded data is not going to be particularly relational, hence why a NoSQL database seems like a good way of storing it.
 It will be handled as Javascript objects so either MongoDB or CouchDB would seem to be a fairly good fit, given that they work by storing JSON documents.

 ##The CAP triangle